Creating a Digital Process

 The next steps follow the Start from Scratch process creation.

-1. After choosing Start from Scratch, add a Process Name and a Description for the process.
-The description is optional but recommended to add as it may help you identify your processes when a bigger number of them is used.
+After choosing Start from Scratch, add a Process Name and a Description for the process.
+The description is optional but recommended as it may help you identify your processes when their number rises.

-2. Every process begins with a trigger event that starts the entire flow.
+Every process begins with a trigger event that starts the entire flow.
 A pre-configured list of events is available out-of-the-box to choose from.
 For example, the registration of a new customer can serve as such a trigger.
+The starting trigger can be both a CE event related to any commerce operation, or a custom event created in your tenant.

 • The first thing you can choose as a process step is a Scenario that represents an action to happen.
 For example, when a new customer is created you want to welcome them with an email with some first account information.
 In that case, you use a scenario build for your tenant.
 You can either choose a fixed one, or configurable where you can do additional adjustments.
 For example: